465b/nemf/doc/index.rst

 For the typical use-cases, user do need to write any code but only provide a model configuration.

-Without needing to change any of the framework code, the range of use-cases can easily be extended with simple
+The range of use-cases can easily be extended with simple :doc:`user-written functions<README_interaction_functions>` without needing to change any of the framework code.
-:doc:`user-written functions<README_interaction_functions>`.
 NEMF offers an easy to use method to *fit any model parameter* such that the model mimics the studied system.

 For simplicity, the current version of the framework is limited to *non-spatially resolved models* (box-models).